 Connect With Your Interviewer Online

-It’s a good idea to think beyond the current position for which you’ve just interview because you're potentially creating a long-term relationship with this interviewer, even if you don't secure the immediate job opening.
+It’s a good idea to think beyond the current position for which you’ve just interviewed because you're potentially creating a long-term relationship with this interviewer, even if you don't secure the immediate job opening.

 Review your post-interview notes and connect with your interviewer through LinkedIn by finding an opening for a connection based on a discussion that arose during your interview.
 Perhaps you mentioned a newspaper article relevant to their business that you'd like to forward, for instance.

-These connections are important because if you don’t get the current position, something might pop up later and the interviewer might make a connection with you.
+These connections are important because if you don’t get the current position, something might pop up later and the interviewer might think of you.

 Notify Your References

-Having suitable references are going to be essential for your job search and you don’t want them to feel like they’re being cold-called by your potential employer.
-So, if you haven't already, alert your references that they might receive a call or email and summarize your case for the job and add in any points you want them to stress in their recommendation.
+Having suitable references is essential for your job search and you don’t want them to feel like they’re being cold-called by your potential employer.
+So, if you haven't already, alert your references they might receive a call or email and summarize your case for the job.
+Add in any points you want them to stress in their recommendation.